Armok628/csl2/README.md

 Also like Tcl, ISPL links identical symbols together by the same memory object to avoid redundancy.
 In ISPL, these symbols (and their strings) are also garbage-collected.

+The heavily annotated built-in example in source.c implements a function called `SOURCE`, which does the same thing as Tcl's source command.

 #### Namespace Management

 Namespaces in ISPL work similarly to those in Tcl in that functions, like Tcl procedures,